mortenjust/SwiftUIWindow/README.md

 # SwiftUIWindow
 Open a new macOS (10.12+) window with SwiftUI contents.
+Note: macOS Ventura (fall 2022) has [new ways of creating windows from SwiftUI](https://developer.apple.com/documentation/swiftui/window).

 # Installing
 Paste this repo's URL into your Package Dependencies